apache/druid/docs/design/auth-model.md

 personas like admin, viewer etc. in an easy manner.

 There are two action types in Druid: READ and WRITE.
-Depending on HTTP method used for endpoints action is decided, for GET and HEAD method actoin is `READ`, for all other methods action is `WRITE`.
+Depending on HTTP method used for endpoints action is decided, for GET and HEAD method action is `READ`, for all other methods action is `WRITE`.

 There are 4 resource types in Druid: DATASOURCE, INTERNAL, LOOKUP and SERVER.

 1. `DATASOURCE` resource type is concerned with all the actions that can be taken for querying, indexing, setting retention, compaction rules for a dataset.
-Thus, if a user has read/write action on datasource they can control the lifecycle of that datasouce.
+Thus, if a user has read/write action on datasource they can control the lifecycle of that datasource.

 1. `SERVER` resource type covers all the cluster administration endpoints.